 Cineplex introduces $1.50 booking fee for online ticket purchases

-Moviegoers could be paying a little extra to see a film at a Cineplex theatre this summer.
+Moviegoers could be paying a little extra for a seat at a Cineplex theatre this summer.

 Canada's largest film exhibitor says it has introduced a new $1.50 booking fee that applies to each ticket purchased through its mobile app and website.

-The move comes as the company says it needs ``to further invest and evolve our digital infrastructure.''
+The move comes as Cineplex representative Sarah Van Lange says the company looks to "further invest and evolve our digital infrastructure," including website upgrades.

 However, not everyone will have to pay the new service charge.